crypt0rr/kb/content/tools/framework/crackmapexec/cme-smb/index.md

 [*] dfscoerce                 Module to check if the DC is vulnerable to DFSCocerc, credit to @filip_dragovic/@Wh04m1001 and @topotam
-[*] drop-sc                   Drop a searchConnector-ms file on each writable share [*] empire_exec               Uses Empire's RESTful API to generate a launcher for the specified listener and executes it [*] enum_avproducts           Gathers information on all endpoint protection solutions installed on the the remote host(s) via WMI
+[*] drop-sc                   Drop a searchConnector-ms file on each writable share [*] empire_exec               Uses Empire's RESTful API to generate a launcher for the specified listener and executes it [*] enum_av                   Gathers information on all endpoint protection solutions installed on the the remote host(s) via LsarLookupNames (no privilege needed)
-[*] enum_dns                  Uses WMI to dump DNS from an AD DNS Server [*] get_netconnections        Uses WMI to query network connections.
+[*] enum_dns                  Uses WMI to dump DNS from an AD DNS Server [*] firefox                   Dump credentials from Firefox [*] get_netconnections        Uses WMI to query network connections.
 [*] gpp_autologin             Searches the domain controller for registry.xml to find autologon information and returns the username and password.
 [*] gpp_password              Retrieves the plaintext password and other information for accounts pushed through Group Policy Preferences.